Inflammation, leaky gut and dysbiosis

 The main reason for leaky gut is dysbiosis, which means an imbalance of our microbiota.
 The main causes are:

 A imbalanced diet:

-Industrial food which contains a lot of preservatives which interfere with the microbiote
+- Industrial food which contains a lot of preservatives which interfere with the microbiome

 Bad eating habits